S1mplector/mloodyt50-driver/README.md

 # mloody

-`mloody` is an Objective-C macOS project scaffold for building a Bloody T50 mouse driver for macOS.
+`mloody` is a Bloody T50 mouse (LK) driver for macOS.

+Upon request, I can reverse engineer other mice and make macOS drivers as well.
+Contact me on mehmetogluilgaz07@gmail.com.

-The repository is intentionally layered so core behavior stays decoupled from macOS-specific I/O and transport details.
+I intentionally layered the repository hexagonally so core behavior is decoupled from macOS-specific I/O and transport details.

 ## Build